What Is a Carbon Offset and Why Do Companies Need It to Achieve Net Zero Carbon Emissions?

 Carbon dioxide is the most prevalent GHG emission and the one most affecting global warming.
 Methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), nitrogen trifluoride (NF3), and sulfur hexafluoride (SF6) are the other GHGs that trap heat within the atmosphere.
 These which trap heat are annotated as CO2e and measured as such to offset them in an easier way.

-Do carbon offsets really help reduce the carbon footprint?
+Do carbon offsets really help reduce the carbon footprint of business?

 Companies can reduce their carbon footprints by mapping them and buying carbon credits to purchase carbon offsets to compensate for them elsewhere in the atmosphere because the carbon emissions are strewn throughout the world.
 Some companies will reduce carbon emissions and only offset what they can't reduce at the moment, while others continue to emit just as much and then offset it elsewhere, funding tree planting projects or renewable energy farms.
 This is what is coined carbon neutral.
 Like taking a business trip and having the company take an employee's calculated emissions from the trip and then paying to offset it.